Part 4: What Really Happened

 1. Sometime after the battle covered in Part 1 of this website, and the support provided Cpt.
 Davin’s company by the Black Angel Gunships, covered in Part 2, Cpt.
 Davin let it be known he intended to nominate Cpt.
 Fry for the Congressional Medal of Honor (CMH).
 As a result, Cpt.
 Fry’s aviation company deferred to Cpt.
 Davin’s request.
 However, they started processing the nominations for Cpt.
 Fry’s crew members through 101st aviation channels.

 2. After the infantry unit initially requested a statement from a crew member of each aircraft involved in the mission, they moved forward with their nomination without further coordination with Cpt.
 Fry’s aviation company.
-However, further coordination with the Black Angel company would have been difficult, if not impossible, because before the nomination process was completed, Cpt.
+However, further coordination with the Black Angel company would have been difficult, if not impossible, because the nomination process was not yet completed when Cpt.
 Fry’s aviation company was deactivated as part of the 101st Airborne Division’s conversion to an Airmobile Division and the establishment of the new 160th Aviation Group.
+On July 1, 1968, the 160th Aviation Group was constituted with elements of the 2d Squadron, 17th Cavalry; the 101st Aviation Battalion (Assault Helicopter); the 158th Aviation Battalion (Assault Helicopter); and the 159th Aviation Battalion (Assault Helicopter).

 4. Not only did the administrative disruptions caused by the reorganization of the 101st affect Cpt.
 Fry’s nomination, but it also impacted the awarding of the Silver Star to his co-pilot, Mr. Whitman.
 The action took place on April 4, 1968, but the orders to award Mr. Whitman the Silver Star were not issued until May 27, 1969, fourteen months later.
 In contrast, when Cpt.
 Fry was nominated for a Silver Star for a different action, it took just over two months from submission to approval and the issuance of orders.